JeffreyChan0913/Iris/README.md

         d = d + 1
 print(f"l = {l}, r = {r}, u = {u}, d = {d}")
 ```

-From this piece of solution, answer the following
-1. explain how does the loop operate
-2. how many times would the loop iterate?
-3. how many times would getDirection == "l" be executed?
-4. how many times would getDirection == "r" be executed?
-5. how many times would getDirection == "u" be executed?
-6. how many times would getDirection == "d" be executed?
-7. how many times would l = l + 1 be executed?
-8. how many times would r = r + 1 be executed?
-9. how many times would u = u + 1 be executed?
-10. how many times would d = d + 1 be executed?
-11. what's the purpose of those if else if statement block?

 ### Problem
 Create a H and T list.
 Frequency of H and T will be decided by you.
 Count how many H and T are there and output its probability based on the list you have created.